SaraHackle/Capstone-Project/README.md

 # BetchaWont!

 BetchaWont is an interactive game that can be played by anyone sharing a living space.
 A deck of cards is presented to each user, which are intended to be acted out in real time.
-BeatchaWont creates a fun way to delegate chores.
+BetchaWont creates a fun way to delegate chores.
 Complete the tasks presented on each card to recieve points, and enjoy the benefits of seeing those tasks come to life.

 ## Who is it for?